jfriemel/HybridSim/README.md

 # HybridSim

 *HybridSim* is a simulator for the hybrid model for programmable matter.
-If you are unfamiliar with the hybrid model, check out chapters 6 and 7 of "Computing by Programmable Particles" by Daymude et al. [1].
+If you are unfamiliar with the model, you can read up on it in chapters 6 and 7 of "Computing by Programmable Particles" by Daymude et al. [1].
 I developed this program to aid with the development of hybrid model algorithms while working on my master's thesis "Shape Reconfiguration by Hybrid Programmable